-We have retained all rights to develop and commercialize tirasemtiv and CK-2127107.
-We currently do not have a strategic partner for these drug candidates.
-We are seeking one or more strategic partners or other arrangements with third parties to advance and develop compounds from our skeletal muscle contractility program.
+We have retained the rights to develop and commercialize tirasemtiv.
+We currently do not have a strategic partner for this drug candidate.
+We may seek one or more strategic partners or other arrangements with third parties to support Phase III clinical development and commercialization of tirasemtiv.
 However, we may not be able to negotiate and enter into such strategic alliances or arrangements on acceptable terms, if at all, or in accordance with our planned timelines.
 If we are unable to enter into a strategic alliance for tirasemtiv, we will be unable to conduct the one or more Phase III clinical trials we believe will be necessary to obtain marketing approval for tirasemtiv for the potential treatment of ALS unless we are able to acquire the funding to do so from another source.
-If we are unable to enter into a strategic alliance for CK-2127107, we will be unable to conduct a clinical trials program for CK-2127107 unless we are able to acquire the funding to do so from another source.